 What brace is the best for knee pain?

-The best type of brace for knee pain depends on what is causing your knee pain.
+The best type of brace for knee pain depends on what is causing your k.
 Braces don’t work for all conditions, and wearing the wrong type of brace could just make your knee pain worse.
 Some braces wrap around the whole knee, while others are just a strap.
 Some are expensive, some are cheap, some are light, and some are heavy.
 Which one should you get for your knee pain?
 The better question is should you even buy a knee brace for your knee pain?
 As a practicing orthopedic surgeon in Colorado Springs, I only recommend knee braces for certain conditions.

 What does a knee brace actually do?

 The main point of a knee brace is to prevent knee motion in some way, or alter your biomechanics through bracing.
 The idea is that by adding extra support, you can improve biomechanics, lessen pain, and lower the chance of injury.
 Most people look for knee braces because their knees hurt, but there are many different types which I will elaborate on below.

 The most common type of knee brace for arthritis is called the medial unloading knee brace (or valgus knee brace).
 This is only for those with knee arthritis with valgus knees (also known as bowed legs).
 If you have varus knees with arthritis (knock knees), then this brace will make your pain worse!
 The idea behind this brace is that those with valgus knee arthritis (bowed legs) will have most of the arthritis on the inside of their knee.
 The valgus unloader brace is supposed to shift some of the weight to the outside of the knee where the arthritis isn’t as bad.
 So does it work?
 Despite multiple studies, there is no conclusive evidence that these knee braces really work.